Wandjoo (Welcome) to Chevron Parkland, officially opened as part of the Optus Stadium Open Day. We took a visit on January 24th to scope it out!

 Note: Full play space listing available on the Nature Play WA app’s “PLAY IN WA” section.
 Visit the Apple iTunes store (Apple devices) or Google Play Store (Android devices) and search for Nature Play WA to download the free app!

-The magnificent Chevron Parkland is situated on the Swan River foreshore alongside the new Optus Stadium.
-Enjoy the natural surrounds as your kids balance up high through the Qwandong Towers, meander through the Yaargan Dry Creek, step across the Deep Gorge, creep through the Numbat Burrows and ascend the Bullung Hangout.
+Chevron Parkland is situated on the Swan River foreshore alongside the new Optus Stadium.
+There, you can enjoy the natural surrounds as your kids balance up high through the Qwandong Towers, meander through the Yaargan Dry Creek, step across the Deep Gorge, creep through the Numbat Burrows and ascend the Bullung Hangout.

 Developed with input from the Whadjuk community, this vast space is inspired by the Noongar six seasons and features ten permanent 3D artworks by emerging WA Noongar artists.
 The Chevron Parkland sprawls over 2.6 hectares of rehabilitated land, with a wide range of engaging nature play elements for kids.

 Here’s a quick tour from our visit…

 Check out the new Optus Stadium on your way to Chevron Parkland.
 As you arrive at the play space, you'll notice the massive Waanginy Boorna (message stick).
 This sculpture signifies an invitation to all nations be as one, in one ceremony in one place, at one time.
 Note: There are no toilet facilities at the play space, so use the bathrooms at Optus Stadium on your way!

 Pathways wind their way through the park land, punctuated by log steppers and native plants.

 Each of the six areas is inspired by one of the Noongar six seasons.
 The "Weitji Nest" inside the "Djernan Season" area (aimed at younger children) is home to a series of hatching emu eggs.There are also plenty of sensory experiences to be had throughout the park, like the melodic drum pictured below.